successar/ecldoc/Readme.md

 To run the program :

 1) make

-2) ./ecl <ecl-file-name> > <output-xml-file-name>
+2) ./ecl ecl-file-name > output-xml-file-name

 eg : ./ecl example.ecl > example.xml

-Similar code using jlex/cup can be generated in java, if required for the project.
+Similar code using jflex/cup can be found on JAVA branch of this repository.

 ecl.l -> flex file for scanning